somebloke1/chroma_mcp_server/docs/getting_started_second_brain.md

     - **Traditional Pain:** Information silos.
 Code is in the repo, design docs elsewhere, quick fixes in chat, error solutions in commit messages.
 Finding related pieces is a nightmare.
     - **Chroma MCP Solution & WHY it's better:** `codebase_v1`, `chat_history_v1`, `derived_learnings_v1`, and `thinking_sessions_v1` all reside in ChromaDB, accessible via the same semantic search capabilities.
 You can ask "Show me code related to X AND discussions where we fixed Y using X." With bidirectional linking, you can then navigate from code to related discussions or from discussions to affected code.

-      -*HOW:** MCP tools query across these collections, providing multifaceted context and leveraging connection metadata.
+      - **HOW:** MCP tools query across these collections, providing multifaceted context and leveraging connection metadata.

 3. **Explicit Knowledge Curation & Refinement (Empowers Precision - Phase 1 implemented):**
     - **Traditional Pain:** Tacit knowledge is lost.
 Useful snippets from chats or temporary solutions are forgotten.
 No easy way to flag "this is a golden solution."
     - **Chroma MCP Solution & WHY it's better:** The `derived_learnings_v1` collection allows developers to **explicitly promote and structure validated solutions and best practices.** This curated knowledge becomes a high-signal resource for both humans and AI, significantly boosting RAG quality.
 The `review-and-promote` tool provides a streamlined interface for reviewing and approving candidate learnings.

-      -*HOW:** `promote-learning` CLI or interactive `review-and-promote` creates structured entries in `derived_learnings_v1` with linkages to source discussions and code.
+      - **HOW:** `promote-learning` CLI or interactive `review-and-promote` creates structured entries in `derived_learnings_v1` with linkages to source discussions and code.

 4. **Evolutionary Learning & Adaptation (Transforms AI from Tool to Partner - Phases 2 & 3 in development):**
     - **Traditional Pain:** AI assistants are static tools.
 They don't learn from your project's specific nuances, coding style, or past corrections beyond the immediate conversation.
     - **Chroma MCP Solution & WHY it's better:**
         - **Phase 2 (Optional LoRA - In Development):** Developers can **manually fine-tune LoRA adapters** using high-quality data from `chat_history_v1` / `derived_learnings_v1`.
 This allows AI to be *specialized* for specific, recurring project tasks.

-          -*HOW:** Export reward data, train LoRA, use on-demand in IDE.
+          - **HOW:** Export reward data, train LoRA, use on-demand in IDE.

         - **Phase 3 (Automated RL - In Development):** The system **automatically analyzes interactions, generates training data, and retrains LoRA models.** The "Second Brain" doesn't just store information; it *learns and adapts*, continuously improving its understanding and the relevance of its suggestions.

-          -*HOW:** Scheduled scripts automate the analysis, training, and deployment cycle.
+          - **HOW:** Scheduled scripts automate the analysis, training, and deployment cycle.

         - **This makes the AI a continuously improving partner that understands your project's evolving context deeply.**